Google Cloud egress pricing: Premium vs Standard tier

 Hybrid setups are common: Premium for the front door, Standard for backend data movement.
 Configure per-region or per-load-balancer.

-For multi-zone HA architectures (databases with replicas across zones, services load-balanced across zones, queue traffic between workers), this single difference can save thousands of dollars per month.
-A workload doing 50 TB / month of internal cross-zone traffic saves $1,000/month on GCP versus AWS, just from the absence of cross-zone fees.
+So none of the three hyperscalers has a cross-zone advantage.
+For multi-zone HA architectures (databases with replicas across zones, services load-balanced across zones, queue traffic between workers), budget $0.01/GB each way on all of them.
+A workload doing 50 TB / month of internal cross-zone traffic pays roughly $1,000/month in cross-zone fees on GCP, AWS and Azure alike.
+GCP’s real saving is its Standard Tier internet egress rate, covered above.

 [03]Per-service notes